yhyang04/yhyang04.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior undergraduate student at **Sichuan University**.
-Currently, I am a research intern at the **University of Virginia**, working with Prof. Jundong Li(https://jundongli.github.io/).
+Currently, I am a research intern at the **University of Virginia**, working with [Prof. Jundong Li](https://jundongli.github.io/).
 Previously, I was a research assistant at Chongqing University.

 A data-driven personal website